mueezbaig/To-Do-List/README.md

 ## Usage

 ### 1. Add Tasks:
   - Enter task details such as description, due date, and priority.

-3. Display Tasks:
+### 2. Display Tasks:
-    ```bash
   - View a list of all tasks, including their details and completion status.

-4. Mark as Completed:
+### 3. Mark as Completed:
-    ```bash
   - Mark tasks as completed and move them to the completed tasks list.

-5. Update Task:
+### 4. Update Task:
-     ```bash
   - Modify task details, including description, due date, and priority.

-6. Remove Task:
+### 5. Remove Task:
-     ```bash
   - Remove tasks from the to-do list.